 Whether you want to learn to change your spending habits so you can focus on repaying your debt more quickly or you’re trying to figure out how to save up for an epic vacation or becoming a homeowner, personal finance is just that: personal.
 How you want to spend your money is all up to you.

-If all of this sounds overwhelming, a SoFi Money® cash management account may be able to help.
+If all of this sounds overwhelming, a checking and savings account with SoFi may be able to help.

-With a SoFi Money account, you can save, spend, and earn all in one product.
+With a SoFi Checking and Savings account, you can save, spend, and earn up to 4.20% APY all in one product.
 Plus, you can track your spending in the weekly dashboard within the app.
 From the convenience of your smartphone, you’ll be able to track your spending.

-Want to learn more about how SoFi Money can help you get your money right for needs, wants, and savings?
+Want to learn more about how SoFi Checking and Savings can help you organize your money for needs, wants, and savings?

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.